front-commerce/developers.front-commerce.com/source/docs/reference/remote-schema-helpers.md

 ## `makeExecutor`

-While one can create their own executors from scratch by following [Creating an executor](https://www.graphql-tools.com/docs/remote-schemas/#creating-an-executor), we have created a `makeExecutor` with sane defaults.
+While one can create their own executors from scratch by following [Creating an executor](https://www.graphql-tools.com/docs/remote-schemas/#creating-an-executor), we have created `server/core/graphql/makeExecutor` with sane defaults.

 It will create an executor that will: